Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 It's all good, you know.

-It's like, all right, you know, you can't do anything about it.
+It's like, all right, well, you can't do anything about it.

 So guess what?